betrusted-io/xous-docs/memory.md

 ## Special Virtual Memory Addresses

 These addresses are statically mapped in virtual memory.
 They are only visible in "Supervisor" mode.
 However, they are globally mapped, and are available in every process.
-Note that the kernel takes up a single 16 MB superpage, so it can be assigned to every process simply by mapping superpage 0.
+Note that the kernel takes up a single 4 MB megapage, so it can be assigned to every process simply by mapping megapage 0.

 | Address    | Description
 | ---------- | -----------
 | 0x00100000 | Kernel arguments, allocation tables
-| 0x00800000 | Kernel binary image
+| 0x00200000 | Kernel binary image and data section
+| 0x003ffffc | Kernel stack top
+| 0x00400000 | Page tables
+| 0x00800000 | Process-specific data (such as root page table)
-| 0x00c00000 | Kernel data section
+| 0x00c00000 | Start of memory available to processes
-| 0xdffffffc | Stack pointer
+| 0xdffffffc | Process stack pointer

 Note that the stack pointer is not necessarily fixed, and may be changed in a later revision.